0x0077/0x0077/README.md

 ### About me 💯
 - 🔭 I’m currently working on Ethereum and Layer2.
 - 🌱 I’m currently learning new era
+- 💻 I know a bit of Python, Rust, TypeScript, React, Vyper, and Solidity.
+Am I a full-stack developer?
+- 🔥 I'm passionate about programming, but only for topics I'm interested in.

 ### 🎯 Skills